christine-guo/Azure-MPIC-Deployment/README.md

 ## MPIC Deployment Setup
 1. **Download Azure CLI and clone this repo**
-    - Make note of your subscription ID
+    - Make note of your subscription ID and set SUBSCRIPTION_ID in deploy.sh to it.
 2.  **Create Terraform resources**
     - Run the following line to deploy the necessary resources:
       ```bash